 What?
-There are benefits to procrastination?
+There are benefits to procrastinating?
 Most of us have been conditioned to believe that procrastination is bad.
-When you procrastinate and you put things off, it means that you’re lazy, you’re disorganized, or even unprofessional.
+When you procrastinate and you put things off, it means that you’re lazy, disorganized, or even unprofessional.

 But when you look from a different perspective, procrastination can actually be good.

-In fact, every one of us procrastinates, but the way you procrastinate make you effective, or not.
+In fact, every one of us procrastinates, but the way you procrastinate and what you choose to procrastinate on is what will determine if procrastinating is going to be beneficial.

 That said, even the most successful people in the world procrastinate from time to time.
 They delayed making a decision or they choose to do something else rather than focusing on the work at hand.